ByiringiroYves/QA-automation-challenge/README.md

-# REMWASTE User Management Automation Challenge
+# REMWASTE User Management Test Automation Challenge

 This repository contains a solution for the QA Engineer (Automation Specialist) Challenge.
 It features a simple React frontend, a Node.js Express backend API, and comprehensive automated tests covering both UI and API functionalities, integrated with a CI/CD pipeline.